-SATURDAY, MARCH 22 ND , 2025 13:10-14:50 Headache (continued) HALL A Chairs Ivan Milanov , Bulgaria; Natan Bornstein , Israel 13:10-14:00 Psychedelics such as psilocybin and ketamine are reasonable treatment choices for both migraine and cluster headache Capsule: Psychedelic drugs such as psilocybin and ketamine are resonably effective treatments for migraine and cluster headache in spite of strong adverse events.
+SATURDAY, MARCH 22 ND , 2025 13:10-14:50 Headache (continued) HALL A Chairs Ivan Milanov , Bulgaria; Natan Bornstein , Israel 13:10-14:00 Psychedelics such as psilocybin and ketamine are reasonable treatment choices for both migraine and cluster headache Capsule: Psychedelic drugs such as psilocybin and ketamine are reasonably effective treatments for migraine and cluster headache in spite of strong adverse events.
 Should they be approved by the FDA and European authorities for these indications?
-13:10-13:20 Moderator: Licia Grazzi, Italy 13.10-13.20 Introduction and Pre-Debate Voting 13:20-13:35 Yes: Peter McAllister, USA 13:35-13:50 No: Christian Lampl, Austria 13:50-14:00 Discussion, Rebuttals and Post-Debate Voting 14:00-14:50 Neurostimulation/modulation is as effective as pharmacotherapy for acute and preventive migraine treatment Capsule: Several electrical stimulation devices have been cleared by the FDA, as they appear to be effective and safe for migro • • acute and preventive treatment of cluster headache.
-Do they work as well as medications, are they safe and should they be us sea more often?
-14:00-14:10 Moderator: Tomas Nezadal, Czech Republic 14.10 14.25 Introduction and Pre-Debate Voting 14:10-14:25 Yes: Miguel Lainez, Spain 14:25-14:40 No: Licia Grazzi, Italy 14:40-14:50 Discussion, Rebuttals and Post-Debate Voting 14:50-15:20 Coffee Break, Exhibition & ePosters Visits
+13:10-13:20 Moderator: Licia Grazzi, Italy 15.10-15.20 Introduction and Pre-Debate Voting 13:20-13:35 Yes: Peter McAllister, USA 13:35-13:50 No: Christian Lampl , Austria 13:50-14:00 Discussion, Rebuttals and Post-Debate Voting 14:00-14:50 Neurostimulation/modulation is as effective as pharmacotherapy for acute and preventive migraine treatment Capsule : Several electrical stimulation devices have been cleared by the FDA, as they appear to be effective and safe for migraine therapy.
+One is cleared for the acute and preventive treatment of cluster headache.
+Do they work as well as medications, are they safe and should they be used more often?
+44.00.44.40 Moderator: Tomas Nežádal , Czech Republic 14:00-14:10 Introduction and Pre-Debate Voting 14:10-14:25 Yes: Miguel Lainez, Spain 14:25-14:40 No: Licia Grazzi, Italy 14:40-14:50 Discussion, Rebuttals and Post-Debate Voting 14:50-15:20 Coffee Break, Exhibition & ePosters Visits

-SATURDAY, MARCH 22 ND , 2025 15:20-17:00 Headache (continued) HALL A Chairs Vlasta Vukovic Cvetkovic , Croatia; Marcin Kopka , Poland 15:20-17:00 Capsule: Migraine pathophysiology may begin several hours or days before the pain and disability start.
+SATURDAY, MARCH 22 ND , 2025 15:20-17:00 Headache (continued) HALL A Chairs Marcin Kopka, Poland; Elsa Parreira, Portugal 15:20-16:10 Even though migraine pathophysiology begins several days before symptom onset, treating acutely during prodrome/aura can be an effective strategy Capsule: Migraine pathophysiology may begin several hours or days before the pain and disability start.
 Is it appropriate to treat patients during the prodrome stage to prevent subsequent painful headaches and disability?
-15:20-15:30 Moderator: Messoud Ashina, Denmark 15.20 15.50 Introduction and Pre-Debate Voting 15:30-15:45 Yes: Gisela M. Terwindt , The Netherlands 15:45-16:00 No: Dimos D. Mitsikostas , Greece 16:00-16:10 Discussion, Rebuttals and Post-Debate Voting 16:10-17:00 Medication underuse headache is a helpful concept which can prevent chronification and MOH Capsule: Medication underuse headache is defined as a headache which begins when patients with severe and frequent attacks of migraine do not get s tarted on effective migraine preventives when they are eligible to do so and also do not take a rapid acting and effective medications as soon as the headache beg ins to stop a migraine attack quickly.
-This results in medication underuse headache and causes both chronification and medication overuse headache (MOH), with s ignificant consequences.
-16:10-16:20 Moderator: Alan Rapoport, USA 10.10-10.20 Introduction and Pre-Debate Voting 16:20-16:35 Yes: Wanakorn Rattanawong, Thailand 16:35-16:50 No: Dimos D. Mitsikostas, Greece 16:50-17:00 Discussion, Rebuttals and Post-Debate Voting 17:00 Closing ceremony
+15.20 15.20 Moderator: Messoud Ashina , Denmark 15:20-15:30 Introduction and Pre-Debate Voting 15:30-15:45 Yes: Gisela M. Terwindt, The Netherlands 15:45-16:00 No: Dimos D. Mitsikostas , Greece 16:00-16:10 Discussion, Rebuttals and Post-Debate Voting 16:10-17:00 Medication underuse headache is a helpful concept which can prevent chronification and MOH Capsule: Medication underuse headache is defined as a headache which begins when patients with severe and frequent attacks of migraine do not get started on effective migraine preventives when they are eligible to do so and do not take rapid acting and effective medications as soon as the headache begins to stop a migraine attack quickly.
+This results in medication underuse headache and causes both chronification and medication overuse head lache (MOH), with significant consequences.
+16:10-16:20 Moderator: Alan Rapoport, USA 10.10-10.20 Introduction and Pre-Debate Voting 16:20-16:35 Yes: Wanakorn Rattanawong, Thailand 16:35-16:50 No: Dimos D. Mitsikostas, Greece 16:50-17:00 Discussion, Rebuttals and Post-Debate Voting 17:00 Closing ceremony & Invitation to Krakow - Prof. Konrad Rejdak